-In Panel D, we observe that in the high-flexibility benchmark the hazard functions are flat over a wider range.
-This follows from the high fixed costs of price adjustment: firms are willing to tolerate larger deviations from their optimal price, given the prospect of paying relatively large fixed costs.
-Another feature of Panel D in the two figures is that the vector of steady-state relative prices is more concentrated in the high-flexibility benchmark: {1.144, 1.027, 1.027, 1.026, 1.025, 1.024, 1.018} as opposed to {1.21, 1.06,.1.04, 1.01, .98, .95, .83} in the low-flexibility benchmark.
-With a relatively transitory productivity process in the high-flexibility benchmark, optimal prices for the sticky-price firms do not vary much across productivity states.
-Therefore, high costs of adjustment lead firms to adjust infrequently.
-In contrast, sticky-price firms in the low-flexibility case see infrequent changes in their optimal prices, but the changes that do occur are large, and in combination with low costs of price adjustment this leads to an equilibrium in which the sticky-price firms adjust their prices frequently.
+In Panel D, we observe that in the high-flexibility benchmark the hazard functions are also flat over a wide region, which follows from a similarly calibrated adjustment cost distribution.
+Another feature of Panel D in the two figures is that the vector of steady-state relative prices is highly concentrated and non-monotonic for both cases.
+In the high-flexibility benchmark reset prices are given by: {1.015, 1.039, 1.033, 1.030, 1.014, 1.028, 1.001} as opposed to {1.032, 1.030, 1.027, 1.016, 1.001, 1.023, 1.017} in the low-flexibility benchmark.
+With a relatively transitory productivity process optimal prices for the sticky-price firms do not vary much across productivity states.
+The same is true for the low-flexibility case.

-Figure 5 provides a different perspective on each model's stationary distribution.
+Figure 6 provides a different perspective on each model's stationary distribution.
 Each of the panels has price relative to reset price on the horizontal axis.
-Firms are grouped into 13 bins representing different intervals of price relative to reset price before the adjustment decision is made.
+Firms are grouped into 13 bins, representing different intervals of price relative to reset price before the adjustment decision is made.
 The top and bottom panels represent the low- and high-flex benchmarks, respectively.
 The left-hand panels display the distribution of relative prices prior to the adjustment decision, indicating how big an adjustment will be made if it occurs.
 These panels also provide some information about the distribution of the value of adjustment - firms whose price is close to their optimal price have a relatively small value of adjusting.
-The right-hand panels display the probability of adjustment.14 Viewing the four panels of Figure 5 together, we see that the distribution of relative prices before adjustment is concentrated in a region where the hazard function is fairly flat.
+The right-hand panels display the probability of adjustment.15 Viewing the four panels of Figure 6 together, we see that the distribution of relative prices before adjustment is concentrated in a region where the hazard function is fairly flat.
 Following Caballero and Engel (2007), these pictures suggest that the response to an aggregate shock will likely not differ very much from what would occur in a model with fixed adjustment probabilities.
 Related to Midrigan (2011), there is a relatively small mass of firms that will want to change their price in the presence of a monetary shock, and we should, therefore, expect the economy to exhibit a small change in the aggregate price level in response to such a shock.
 That is, monetary shocks will be nonneutral.

-14It is computed by taking a weighted average of the individual hazard functions from Figures 3.D and 4.D, where the weights come from the distributions in the top panels.
+15It is computed by taking a weighted average of the individual hazard functions from Figures 3.D and 4.D, where the weights come from the distributions in the top panels.
 Also, before averaging, the individual hazards are normalized by their respective relative reset prices.